ljdsina/awesome-deepfake-detection/README.md

 - Survey on blind image forgery detection [[paper](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.402.258&rep=rep1&type=pdf)]

 Note: This might not be representative of the papers which exist in the community.
-It is a single page to point people to for reference, relevant to my specific research interests.
+It is a single page to point people to for reference, relevant to deepfake detection.